 ‘Nature created him.
 Science perfected him.
 But no one can control him.’

-A Blu-ray release by Scream Factory is due on March 12th, 2019.
-Special Features:
+A Blu-ray release by Scream Factory was released on March 12th, 2019.

 New 2K scan of the original film elements

 New Audio Commentary with writer/director John Lafia

-Reporter Lori Tanner (Ally Sheedy), investigating a story about animal cruelty, gains access to a facility where dogs and cats are the subjects of cruel experiments conducted by Dr. Jarret (Lance Henriksen).
+Reporter Lori Tanner (Ally Sheedy), investigating a story about animal cruelty, gains access to a facility where dogs and cats are the subjects of cruel experiments conducted by Doctor Jarret (Lance Henriksen).